-2 The amount of "cash and cash equivalents" includes US\$3.630 thousands, which corresponds to the Additional Cash Buffer that is calculated as per CySEC's Circular C334, which requires members of ICF to keep a minimum cash buffer of 3 per thousand of the eligible funds and financial instruments of their clients as at the previous year in a separate bank account in case there is need for an extraordinary contribution, and this should not be used for any other purpose.
-In accordance with the same Circular, Cyprus investment firms should deduct the additional cash buffer of 3 per thousand of the eligible funds and financial instruments of their 1 capital, as shown in table EU IF CC1.01 (Reference 27).
+3The amount of "restricted cash" includes US\$8.355 thousands, which corresponds to the Additional Cash Buffer that is calculated as per CySEC's Circular C334, which requires members of ICF to keep a minimum cash buffer of 3 per thousand of the eligible funds and financial instruments of their clients as at the previous year in a separate bank account in case there is need for an extraordinary contribution, and this should not be used for any other purpose.
+In accordance with the same Circular, Cyprus investment firms should deduct the additional cash buffer of 3 per thousand of the eligible funds and financial instruments of their clients from the Common Equity Tier 1 capital, as shown in table EU IF CC1.01 (Reference 27).